mrbubbles-src/manuelFahrenholzBEFinalProject/README.md

 `https://be-final-group-project-bookt-jacky-manu.onrender.com/adminDeleteUser/:id`

-Instead of `:id`, you paste the `_id` of the respective book you want to remove from your list.
-You will see the `_id` inside the response you get when you get all books.
+Instead of `:id`, you paste the `_id` of the respective user you want to remove from your list.
+You will see the `_id` inside the response you get when you get all users.

 Headers =>